Chapter 36

 Wait, he's in the house!

 As I further analyzed the problem, I soon came to realize that my mind had, in fact, turned on me.
-I was now an unwilling participant in a melodramatic horror movie, and the emotions of terror I was currently experiencing were to such a degree, I felt I may soon be in need of medical assistance.
+I was now an unwilling participant in a melodramatic horror movie, and the emotions of terror I was currently experiencing were to such a degree I felt I might soon be in need of medical assistance.

 I didn't know how the human brain operated, but I should have.
 It was my only mistake.